 Networking and Opportunities

 Commenting on layoff posts or other people’s feeds enables individuals to not only extend their LinkedIn presence, but also potentially connect with job seekers in social media marketing or with those offering new opportunities.
-This is particularly relevant for tech workers and represented professionals in human resources.
+This is particularly relevant for tech workers and represented professionals in human resources, who may use their LinkedIn profiles to list their specialist skills and experience (for example, the use of continuous performance management platforms).

 Building a Thought Leader Image